-Dave Carroll is an award winning singer-songwriter and social media innovator from Halifax, Nova Scotia Canada.
-He began his music career with his brother Don in the band Sons of Maxwell; and has also been enjoying success as a solo artist for the last four years.
-He released his debut solo album Perfect Blue in 2008 and a second solo album in September 2012 called Raincoat in Vegas.
+Dave Carroll is an award winning singer-songwriter, professional speaker, author and social media innovator based in Halifax, Nova Scotia, Canada.
+He began his music career with his brother Don in the band Sons of Maxwell and has been enjoying success as a solo artist for the since 2008.
+He released his debut solo album Perfect Blue in 2008 and a second solo album in 2012 called Raincoat in Vegas.
 For over two decades, Dave has charmed fans with his approach to music.
 His ability to extract the essence of a message and craft it into song is a rare gift that is attracting fans of all ages, while his sense of humour and disarmingly warm stage presence makes each live experience a memorable one for audiences around the world.

-Dave Carroll has been featured in major news media around the world (including ABC’s ‘The View,’ ABC’s 20/20, CNN, LA Times, Chicago Tribune, Rolling Stone Magazine, Wall Street Journal & BBC to name a few).
+Dave has been featured in major news media around the world (including ABC’s ‘The View,’ ABC’s 20/20, CNN, LA Times, Chicago Tribune, Rolling Stone Magazine, Wall Street Journal & BBC to name a few).
 Several case studies and book references about United Breaks Guitars have been published including one’s by Harvard Business School, University of Toronto and a Thesis by Allison Soule for University of North Carolina at Chapel Hill.
+On February 16th, 2011, Dave Carroll and United Breaks Guitars were featured as part of a question/answer on the hit show Jeopardy.

 In May, 2012 Dave Carroll wrote a book about his customer experience called, “United Breaks Guitars: The Power of One Voice in the Age of Social Media”, published by Hay House Publishing.
 Whether you are a guitarist, a baggage handler, or a boardroom executive, this book will entertain you and remind you that we are all connected, that each of us matters, and that we all have a voice worth hearing.

-Dave’s newest music project, Raincoat in Vegas, is a mix of carefully crafted songs that demonstrate Dave’s growth as songwriter and performer.
-The depth of musical styles offered by “Raincoat in Vegas” range from Pop-Folk to Singer-Songwriter to Country.
+Dave’s newest music project, Raincoat in Vegas, is an eclectic mix of carefully crafted songs that demonstrate Dave’s growth as songwriter and performer.
+The depth of musical styles offered by “Raincoat in Vegas” range from Pop-Folk to Singer-Songwriter to Americana.
 What weaves through all of the songs, and results in a complete and refreshing album experience, is the vivid and often deeply personal stories that Dave tells with such mastery of the storytelling art.

 AWARDS & ACCOMPLISHMENTS